rikiya-ohashi/ooservo/README.md

 ### `attach(pin)`
 Attaches the servo to the specified pin.
 You can attach a servo to any available digital I/O pin on your board.
+The return value can be used to confirm whether the attachment was successful.
 - **`pin`**: `uint8_t`
 - **Returns**: `bool` — `true` if the servo is connected and responding, `false` if a communication error occurs.